-Campeche Hell Dogs
+The Campeche Hell Dogs

-Everyone needs their own Campeche Hell Dogs to set right what’s wrong in the world.
+I believe everyone needs their own Campeche Hell Dogs to set right what’s wrong in the world.